Franz Kutschera

-Franz Kutschera (22 February 1904 - 1 February 1944) was an Austrian Nazi politician and government official.
+Franz Kutschera (22 February 1904 - 1 February 1944) was an Austrian Nazi politician, SS-Brigadefuhrer and government official.
 He held numerous political and administrative offices with the Nazi Party and the Schutzstaffel (SS) both before and after the Anschluss of Austria in 1938.
-During World War II, he served with the SS in France, Yugoslavia, the Soviet Union, and finally Poland.
+During World War II, he served in France, Yugoslavia, the Soviet Union and, finally, Poland.

 In 1943, Kutschera was appointed the SS and Police Leader in German-occupied Warsaw.
 Due to his crimes against Poles, including Polish Jews, the Polish Home Army, in agreement with the Polish government in exile, targeted him for assassination.
+He was also nicknamed as the "Butcher of Warsaw" due to his brutality.
 On 1 February 1944, he was gunned down in front of the SS headquarters in Warsaw in a special operation by Kedyw, a dedicated resistance special operations unit.
 In reprisal, the Germans executed 300 Polish civilians.

 Life

 Kutschera was born in Oberwaltersdorf, Lower Austria (then part of the Austro-Hungarian Empire) on 22 February 1904 and was the son of a professional gardener and minor civil servant.
-After primary school he served as a cabin boy in the Austro-Hungarian Navy from 1918–19 and later attended a gymnasium in Villach.
-After graduation he briefly enrolled at a machinists school in Budapest before training to become a gardener like his father.
-For several years Kutschera would reside in Opava and Karlovy Vary in the Sudetenland region of Czechoslovakia.
+After primary school he served as a cabin boy in the Austro-Hungarian Navy from 1918–19 and, afterward, attended gymnasium in Villach.
+He later enrolled briefly at a machinists school in Budapest before training to become a gardener like his father.
+For several years, Kutschera resided in Opava and Karlovy Vary in the Sudetenland region of Czechoslovakia.